ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

 #### Database has multiple issues, Database has compute issues, Database has storage issues

 **Description:** These issues depend solely on the underlying `COMPUTE` and `STORAGE` layers.
-This is the most general status of a database.
+This represents the most general status of a database.

 ### STORAGE

 #### There are no storage pools

 **Description:** Information about storage pools is unavailable.
-Most likely, storage pools aren't configured.
+Most likely, the storage pools are not configured.

 #### Storage degraded, Storage has no redundancy, Storage failed